What is the Norovirus?

 Symptoms of Norovirus

 Sanitation is the key to preventing illness caused by Norovirus.
 While the virus is extremely contagious and can even become airborne, basic hygiene practices can help minimize the chances of attaining the infection.
 Take the time to clean fruits and vegetables thoroughly before consuming them.
 Avoid contaminated food or water.
 Do not eat any foods prepared by someone that may be sick.
 When cooking, do so by using clean surfaces and utensils.
 Always wash hands regularly, especially after using the restroom or after handling a used diaper.
-Do not come into contact with anyone infected with Norovirus, and refrain form traveling when showing signs of infection.
+Do not come into contact with anyone infected with Norovirus, and refrain from traveling when showing signs of infection.

 While Norovirus is not necessarily life-threatening, it is an unpleasant illness.
 The best way to contain the virus is by taking preventative methods, and by staying home when infected with the virus to avoid infecting others.